HiddeVibes/HiddeVibes.github.io/README.md

-# IFC.js - BILT 2022 🚀
+# Vibes IFC Viewer

-How to create a 3D GIS + BIM app in 60 minutes?
+What can you do with a webbased ifc viewer when you connect it to a 3d map